mtmfr/CameraControllerDocumentation/README.md

 # CameraControllerDocumentation
-Documentation generated with doxygen of the CameraController unity package
+Documentation generated with doxygen of the CameraController unity package.
+The source code of the package can be found [here](https://github.com/mtmfr/CameraController).